nokusukun/bingo/README.md

-# Bingo: A Generics First Database Wrapper
+# Bingo: A Generics First Database

 Bingo is a Golang embedded database library that uses `bbolt` as a backend.